Why PrivateGPT?

 To make sure that the steps are perfectly replicable for anyone, I bring you a guide with PrivateGPT & Docker to contain all the Dependencies (and make it work 100% of the times).

-• You can also learn how to build your own Docker image to run PrivateGPT locally - Recommended
+• πŸ’‘ Alternatively, learn how to build your own Docker image to run PrivateGPT locally, which is the recommended approach.
+You can find the guide here.

 PrivateGPT with Docker

-Then, use the following Stack to deploy it:
+Then, use the following Stack / Docker configuration file to deploy it:

-• Using PrivateGPT with Docker 🐳 - PreBuilt Image
+Using PrivateGPT with Docker 🐳 - PreBuilt Image πŸ‘‡

 Before moving on - Remember to always check the source of the Docker Images you run.
 Consider building your own.